StetHD/jschessboard/trunk/README.txt

  o the chessboard can be drawn in the page:
       game.draw("mychessboard");

-The comprehensive API documentation is available in the doc directory of the package.
+The comprehensive API documentation is available in the /doc directory of the package.